 Six Steps for Planning an Event for International Education Week

 International Education Week (IEW) is on the horizon, and every college or department on campus is encouraged to participate in order to promote global proficiency at the UA.
-A joint initiative of the U.S. Departments of State and Education, IEW at the UA (November 13 – 17) is spearheaded by the Office of Global Initiatives (OGI), which supports all units as they plan fun, intercultural activities.
-The goal for 2017 is to make IEW a truly campus-wide event, including as many colleges and departments as possible.
+A joint initiative of the U.S. Departments of State and Education, IEW at the UA (November 12 – 16) is spearheaded by UA Global, which supports all units as they plan fun, intercultural activities.
+The goal for 2018 is to make IEW a truly campus-wide event, including as many colleges and departments as possible.

-Hilary Beggs, manager of events and logistics at OGI, and Georgia Ehlers, director of fellowships and community engagement at the Graduate College, share six tips for seamlessly developing an IEW event.
+Hilary Beggs, manager of events and logistics at UA Global, and Georgia Ehlers, director of fellowships and community engagement at the Graduate College, share six tips for seamlessly developing an IEW event.

 One.
 Take an activities inventory.

 “Take a look at events you already have planned for that week; they might have a global focus and could be promoted as part of IEW,” said Beggs.
 “Even if an event or activity isn’t internationally-oriented, we can add a global component.”

 “We work with domestic and international students seeking fellowship funding, and we also manage the Peace Corps Fellows Program and the Peace Corps Fair, so we like to feature students who have gone abroad with fellowships,” said Ehlers.

 “Look within your department for globally-minded people,” said Beggs.
 “Find your colleagues working in the international arena, and then brainstorm ways you can engage faculty, students, and the entire community.”